-Warren Buffett is one such investment guru to follow.
-He is the chairman of Berkshire Hathaway, a US-listed company, that owns majority or significant minority shares in companies like WalMart, General Motors, Procter & Gamble, American Express Bank, Coca Cola, Heinz, IBM among others.
+Warren Buffett is the chairman of Berkshire Hathaway, a US-listed company, that owns majority or significant minority shares in companies like WalMart, General Motors, Procter & Gamble, American Express Bank, Coca Cola, Heinz, IBM among others.
 Over the years, Buffett and his team has built a portfolio that has generated steady returns to investors of the company.
 So much so that the annual letter Buffett writes to shareholders as chairman of the company has become a part of the investment literature world over.

 Here are some pearls of investment wisdom from his 2013 letter to shareholders:

 Investors should invest on the basis of the underlying value of the company.
 This is called value-investing.
 Value-investing ensures that you will never have to indulge in panic selling as they will never need to sell no matter the market condition.
 This means, even in times of recession, value investing will always help.
 “My two purchases were made in 1986 and 1993.
 What the economy, interest rates, or the stock market might do in the years immediately following – 1987 and 1994 – was of no importance to me in making those investments,” he writes.